 - 132.0.0.0 to 132.255.255.255

-As we click on the Save button, a new IP address will be created and it will be visible in the list of Trusted IP Ranges as shown in the picture below.
+When we click the Save button, a new IP address will be created and appear in the list of Trusted IP Ranges, as shown in the picture below.

 With the above step, we have successfully whitelisted an IP address in Salesforce Classic.